-Question: What can be done if an employer will not withhold income taxes, social security, and Medicare from my pay?
+Question: What can I do if an employer will not withhold income taxes, Social Security and Medicare from my pay?

-Generally, if an employer does not withhold income taxes, social security, and Medicare from your pay, you are being treated as an independent contractor (self-employed person).
+Generally, if an employer does not withhold income taxes, Social Security and Medicare from your pay, your employer is treating you as an independent contractor (self-employed person).
 Verify with your employer if they consider you an employee or an independent contractor.

-If you believe an employee relationship exists and you cannot resolve this matter with your employer, you should submit a Form SS-8 (PDF), Determination of Employee Work Status for Purposes of Federal Employment Taxes and Income Tax Withholding.
-The factors used to determine if an employer-employee relationship exists are covered in Chapter 2 of Publication 15-A (PDF), Employer's Supplemental Tax Guide.
+If you believe an employer-employee relationship exists and you cannot resolve this matter with your employer, you should submit a Form SS-8 (.pdf), Determination of Employee Work Status for Purposes of Federal Employment Taxes and Income Tax Withholding.
+Chapter 2 of Publication 15-A (.pdf), Employer's Supplemental Tax Guide, covers the factors used to determine if an employer-employee relationship exists.

 If your status as an employee is not at issue, it may be that you are in a category of employment whose earnings are not wages for federal employment tax purposes.
-Find out from your employer the reason that social security and Medicare taxes and income taxes are not being withheld from your pay.
-If you have further questions, contact the IRS toll-free at 800-829-1040 or visit an IRS walk-in office for assistance.
+Find out from your employer why they are not withholding Social Security and Medicare taxes, and income taxes from your pay.

 Category: IRS Procedures